Claude R. Ball's body rests on ground near

 Ball was riding a horse through the remote woods between Pine Creek and Barnes Run when he was cut down.
 His murder was reported by the Calhoun assessor, who discovered the body.

-Some reports say a person was interviewed about his murder.
+Some reports said a person was interviewed about his murder.

-In addition to the photo of Ball's body, another photo exists of individuals who held his inquest.
+In addition to the photo of Ball's body, another photo exists of individuals who held his inquest at the scene.

 Relatives have said he was on a mission to see some family members who were not sending their children to school.